Rocks and Shoals (Star Trek: Deep Space Nine): Reception

 The episode helped advance the character of Major Kira Nerys.
-According to actress Nana Visitor "Kira's maturity had to kick in, because she couldn't just react the way the younger Kira would.
+According to actress Nana Visitor: "Kira's maturity had to kick in, because she couldn't just react the way the younger Kira would.
 There was too much at stake.
 There was too much to lose.
 So even though it wasn't as much fun to play, I found it was an important growth point."
-Io9's 2014 listing of the top 100 Star Trek episodes placed "Rocks and Shoals" as the 41st best episode of all series up to that time, out of over 700 episodes.
+Io9s 2014 listing of the top 100 Star Trek episodes placed "Rocks and Shoals" as the 41st best episode of all series up to that time, out of over 700 episodes.

 A 2015 binge-watching guide for Star Trek: Deep Space Nine by Wired recommended not skipping this essential episode.

-In 2016,The Hollywood Reporter rated "Rocks and Shoals" along with six connecting episodes as the among the 20 greatest episodes (or sequences of episodes) in Star Trek: Deep Space Nine.
-This six-episode arc is noted for its serialized format compared to shorter two-episode pair stories that had been more common to the Star Trek franchise up to that time.
+In 2016,The Hollywood Reporter rated "Rocks and Shoals" along with six connecting episodes as among the twenty greatest episodes (or sequences of episodes) in Star Trek: Deep Space Nine.
+This six-episode arc is noted for its serialized format, compared to shorter two-episode pair stories that had been more common to the Star Trek franchise up to that time.